 On the pro side, the rooms are really nice (ask for one of the gorgeous spots overlooking the jungle) and the prices are incredibly reasonable for Tulum Beach.
 The concrete walls, pretty dreamcatchers and woven lampshades make for a laid-back and stylish place to sleep at night.

 What’s more, Outsite Tulum is only a two-minute walk to Tulum Beach and less than a ten-minute drive to Sian Ka’an Nature Reserve.

 On the con side, the wifi was pretty bad (Outsite is a co-working and co-living community, so wifi is actually important) and the shared spaces were pretty bare.
 There are a number of small pools and a rooftop terrace, but they weren’t that great and, as a result, none of us used them.

 Overall though, Outsite is great value for the money and the location is really good too.

 Hiring a Car or Scooter

 Tulum is split into two main areas – Tulum Town and Tulum Beach – while the town has cheaper accommodation and a number of cool bars and restaurants, Tulum Beach is really the big appeal.
 The beach road is long (17km and counting) – the easiest way to get along it and to destinations in the surrounding areas, like Sian Ka’an Nature Reserve, Azulik Uh May and Akumal – is to have your own transportation.

 Luckily, car rental in Mexico is pretty cheap.
-I rented a car for my last few days in Tulum and kept it to road trip up to Mexico City for around £20 per day including full insurance.
+We always rent a car while in Tulum (our last one we kept to road trip up to Mexico City for around £20 per day including full insurance).